inko-lang/inko/docs/source/getting-started/type-casts.md

 value as String
 ```

-Casting an object to a trait, or a trait to an object, only works if the object
+Casting an class instance to a trait instance, or a trait instance to a class
-implements the trait.
-Thus, this is not valid:
+instance, only works if the class implements the trait.
+Thus, this is not
+valid:

 ```inko
 trait NotImplemented {}